What’s the difference between gross sales vs. net sales?

 Gross sales incorporate all of these deductions, while net sales are a company’s gross sales minus these three deductions.

-Sales discounts apply to any early payment discounts which are offered to customers when they pay an invoice within a specified period.
+Sales discounts apply to any early payment discounts offered to customers when they pay an invoice within a specified period.

-For example, your company might send a customer an invoice for $10,000 to be paid within 30 days.
-However, you could offer a sales discount of 1% off if they pay within 10 days (this particular offer would be known as a 1/10 net 30 in discount terms).
+For example, your company might send a customer an invoice for $10,000 due within 30 days.
+However, you could offer a 1% sales discount if they pay within 10 days (this particular offer would be known as a 1/10 net 30 discount).

-In that case, the customer would only pay $9,900, getting a $100 discount for early payment in that specific period.
+In that case, the customer would pay only $9,900, receiving a $100 discount for early payment during that period.

-Sales returns allow customers to return an item for a full or partial refund within a certain number of days.
+Sales returns allow customers to return an item for a full or partial refund within a specified period.

 From damaged goods to late deliveries, customers can decide to send the product back for a variety of reasons, and as long as they’re in line with your return agreement, they can request a refund.

-When the order has been returned, the refund is credited to the customer’s account.
+Once the order is returned, the refund is credited to the customer’s account.
 Regardless of whether you’re able to resell those items again or not, the refund needs to be deducted from your gross sales and gross income.

-For example, imagine that your customer ordered $3,000 worth of your product, but they receive the wrong color.
-While the product still functions correctly, the customer might ask for compensation given that the delivered goods weren’t as described.
-To keep the customer happy, your company might offer a partial refund of $300.
+For example, imagine your customer ordered $3,000 worth of your product but received the wrong color.
+While the product still functions correctly, the customer may request compensation because the delivered goods weren’t as described.
+To keep the customer happy, your company might offer a $300 partial refund.

 4 benefits of knowing your gross sales and net sales